-Johnny, I know you want a blessing.
+brother, I know you want a blessing.
+Come on, brot

 Johnny shakes his head and waves the beggar away.
 At no time during the following dialogue do they miss a step of their "busy at work" dance.

 You see me busy, and you want me to stop and buy scrap?
 Come on, Cally.